Comments in AutoLISP

 ) ;_ defun

 When functions grow long and parentheses pile up, this comment style helps identify which expression each closing parenthesis terminates.
+In practice though, if you have a very long function that requires this, it's a code smell — you should probably refactor your function to move some parts into smaller functions.

 Full example